abhraneel2004/learning-program-solutions/Week 1 DSA/7_FinancialForecasting/Code/analysis.md

+### The Power and Perils of Recursion

-Recursion is a programming technique where a method calls itself to solve smaller instances of the same problem.
-It’s often used in tasks that can be broken down into similar subtasks — such as computing factorials, traversing trees, or in our case, forecasting future values based on previous growth rates.
+**Recursion** is a powerful programming technique where a function calls itself to solve smaller, similar instances of a problem.
+This approach is particularly effective for problems that can be naturally divided into sub-problems, such as calculating factorials, traversing tree structures, or, as in this financial forecasting model, projecting future values based on past growth rates.

-Pros of Recursion :-
--> It can make the code cleaner and more elegant.
--> Ideal for problems that have a natural recursive structure.
+---

-Cons of Recursion :-
+#### Pros and Cons of Recursion

--> It uses a lot of memory as each recursive call uses up stack space which can lead to stack overflow error -> Slower than iteration in many cases, especially in tight loops or large-scale computations.
+**Pros**

+* **Elegant Code:** Recursion can lead to code that is more readable and concise, often simplifying complex logic.
+* **Natural Fit:** It is the ideal solution for problems with an inherent recursive structure, making the code's intent clear and easy to understand.

+**Cons**

+* **Memory Intensive:** Each recursive call consumes memory on the  **call stack** .
+Excessive recursion can lead to a  **stack overflow error** , where the program runs out of memory.
+* **Performance Overhead:** In many cases, especially for large computations, recursion can be slower than an iterative approach due to the overhead of managing function calls on the stack.

+---

-Analysis of the Finalcial Forecasting program
+### Analysis of the Financial Forecasting Program

+The financial forecasting program uses a recursive approach to calculate future values.
+Let's analyze its performance using Big O notation.

--> Time Complexity
+#### Time Complexity

---> Each recursive call reduces years by 1 until it hits 0.
---> Therefore, Time Complexity = O(n) where n is the number of years.
+The function calls itself for each year, decrementing the number of years by one until it reaches the base case (zero years).
+This means the function will execute `n` times, where `n` is the number of years being forecasted.

+* **Time Complexity:** **O**(**n**)

--> Space Complexity
+#### Space Complexity

---> Recursive calls are stored in the call stack.
---> So Space Complexity = O(n) as well due to n stack frames.
+Each recursive call creates a new stack frame to store its local variables and the return address.
+Since the function calls itself `n` times, there will be `n` stack frames waiting to be resolved.

+* **Space Complexity:** **O**(**n**)